 Seminole County Environmental Services is currently conducting any smoke testing at this time.

 Seminole County Environmental Services will be smoke testing the sanitary sewer in order to improve sewer service.
-The testing will begin August 17, 2017 through August 18, 2017.
+The testing will begin the week of September 19th, 2022.
 This testing, is conducted by forcing smoke into the sanitary sewer lines to discover any leaks, breaks and defects in the system.
 This map of the affected area , shows the exact location of the test.

 Smoke testing is a vital preventative maintenance measure that helps pinpoint the location of sewer defects that may need repairs.
 Sewer system defects allow rain water and debris to infiltrate the sewer system.
 This raises the cost of wastewater treatment for the entire community and increases the risk of sewage overflows during storms.